franiglesias/php-golden/doc/master_approval_cookbook.md

 ]
 ```

-We've just ran 24 tests.
-Without too much effort.
+We've just ran 24 tests without too much effort.
 The best part is that we now have 100% line and branch coverage.
 Not bad.
 This should guarantee that we have enough tests to start refactoring.
-But, I think we need some more tests.
+But, I think we will need some more.

-At this point we would need to study _path coverage_, but in its current state, Golden is not able to execute every scenario as an individual test in PHP, so the path coverage report will not be useful for our purposes.
-We know that we execute all the branches of the flow, but we can't ensure that we explore all possible paths.
+At this point we would need to study _path coverage_, but in its current state, Golden is not able to execute every scenario as an individual test in PHP, so the path coverage report will not be useful for our purposes because it will show inaccurate data.
+We know that we execute all the branches of the flow, but we can't be sure that we explore all possible paths.
 But we can do something about it by reading the code.

 ### Digging into code

-Maybe we don't have enough tests.
-So, let's examine the code for new values to add.
+As we don't have enough tests we are going to screen the code for new values to add.

 Line 21: